pH-7/GoodJsCode/readme.md

 Too many developers underestimate their tests during the development stage.

 Don’t create a pull request without unit tests.
-The other developers reviewing your pull request are not only reviewing your changes but also your tests.
+The other developers reviewing your PR are not only reviewing your changes but also your tests.

 Moreover, without unit tests, you have no idea if you introduce a new bug.
 Your new changes may not work as expected.
 Lastly, there will be chances you won’t get time or rush up writing your tests if you push them for later.